-Applications are now being accepted for the Winter 2021 Environmental Award, for those students whose course finished August/September 2020.
-Applications close 15:00 Friday 18th December 2020.
+Applications are now being accepted for the Winter 2021 Environmental Award, for those students whose course finished between September 2020 and February 2021.
+Applications close 09:00 Monday 18th January 2021.

 The Environmental Award aims to highlight student work being done across the University of Brighton with an environmental theme, and award students who have completed a final year project or dissertation which addresses and provides a solution to an environmental issue.